“Il mare in certi giorni è un giardino fiorito. Reca messaggi il vento. Venere torna a nascere ai soffi del maestrale” (Vincenzo Cardarelli)

 Among the first courses the most famous is undoubtedly mesciua, a hot soup made of corn seeds served warm, we carry on with a Genoese minestrone, a vegetable soup, sometimes served adding small pasta; testaroli served with pesto sauce or tomato sauce and sometimes with walnut sauce; capponada, made with old bread dipped in vinegar, anchovies, onions, tomatoes, basil, capers and a little ‘chili .

-Chestnut fritters from Villafranca and panigacci from Podenzana, to serve with cheese and salami, are the best starters.
+Chestnut fritters from Villafranca and panigacci from Podenzana, to serve with cheese and cold cuts, are the best starters.

 What you will never find elsewhere, cooked with the same ability, is farinata made of chickpea flour, and sgabei, a fried dough served with local salami.